koffandaff/Aegis/README.md

 ## Overview

-**Fsociety** is a comprehensive cybersecurity platform designed for security professionals, penetration testers, and IT administrators.
+**Aegis** is a comprehensive cybersecurity platform designed for security professionals, penetration testers, and IT administrators.
 It provides a suite of tools for network scanning, security auditing, phishing detection, digital footprint analysis, and more—all wrapped in a sleek, modern interface.

 The platform features: